JonathanMWerner/human_cross_tissue_XCI/README.md

 3.)tukiainen_study.txt
 Escape annotations from https://www.nature.com/articles/nature24265

 4.)v8_GTEx_skew_and_stats_df.Rdata
 All estimated XCI ratios for the female GTEx samples we processed with associated statistics and metadata, generated from GTEx_SNP_gene_filtering_XCI_ratio_estimates.Rmd and bootstrapping_script.
 Can be used to replicate the main analyses in GTEx_XCI_ratio_data_analysis_cell_counts_correlations.Rmd

+5.) cibersort_results
+All output files from the CIBERsortx deconvolution for the 10 GTEx tissues with snRNA-seq data available